ash/raku-course/essentials/positionals/interpolating-arrays/index.md

 {% include menu.html %}

-To interpolate an array elements in double-quoted strings write it as you do in a program itself: `@data[1]`.
+To interpolate array elements in double-quoted strings write it as you do in a program itself: `@data[1]`.
 To interpolate the whole array, add a pair of empty brackets: `@data[]`.
 The following program illustrates this approach:

 ```raku
 my @data = 10, 20, 30;